 Guidelines specific to speech pathologists and palliative care in Australia have not been published, however, the Palliative Care Service Development Guidelines 2018 (332kb pdf) provides an overview of speech pathologists (as part of allied health) in palliative care.

 Speech Pathologists have an important role in supporting patients, carers and their families with information.
 The CareSearch Resources for Patients, Carers & Families provides links to useful information including fact sheets and printable resources speech pathologists can download and share.

 The National Palliative Care Strategy 2018 lists as a priority the ability of medical, nursing and allied health graduates to identify and address people’s palliative care needs (Priority 2.1, p15).
 This is also highlighted for the acute sector in the Guiding Principles of the National Consensus Statement: essential elements for safe and high-quality end-of-life care which also recognises the importance of the role of an interdisciplinary team.

 The American Speech-Language-Hearing Association has information on End-of-life Issues in Speech-Language Pathology.

 CareSearch lists a collection of Palliative Care eLearning resources for allied health for independent learning.

-Watch the Palliative Care Bridge video Speech Pathology and Palliative Care
+Watch the Agency for Clinical Innovation video, Speech Pathology and Palliative Care

 Read about the role of speech pathologists at the end of life